top of page

 About the film

 "Angry Man" (original title: "Sinna Mann") is a Norwegian animated short film directed by Anita Killi and released in 2009.
 The 20-minute film employs a distinctive cut-out animation technique to tell its poignant story.
+Adapted from the picture book "Sinna Mann" by Gro Dahle and Svein Nyhus, the narrative centers on a young boy named Boj who witnesses domestic violence in his home, with his father abusing his mother.

+The film delves into the emotional turmoil experienced by children in such environments, highlighting the secrecy and self-blame that often accompany these situations.
 "Angry Man" has been showcased at over 100 international film festivals and has garnered numerous awards, including the Grand Prix at the International Animation Film Festival Hiroshima and multiple accolades at the Annecy International Animation Film Festival.

 In 2010, it was reportedly the most awarded film worldwide.
+Beyond its festival success, the film is widely utilized in educational settings to raise awareness about domestic violence and to support victims, aiming to break the silence surrounding such issues.
 Anita Killi, the director, is renowned for her work in animation, particularly using multiplane techniques.
 She established her own studio, Trollfilm AS, in Dovre, Norway, and has created several award-winning short films addressing complex social themes.